 Search Clinical Investigators and Researchers

 CTRA collaborates with clinicians from Premier Health facilities, Wright State Physicians, and the Southwestern Ohio medical community.
-CTRA also works with basic science researchers at Wright State University and Wright State Research Institute who are focused on translational research.
+CTRA also works with basic science researchers at Wright State University who are focused on translational research.
 Some of these professionals are currently conducting clinical research while others are interested in sponsor-initiated and/or investigator-initiated clinical research opportunities.
 To learn more about these investigators, search here.